 Beautiful Moreton Island is one of Brisbane’s major natural areas.
 It is one of a few locations in coastal Queensland where cane toads are not established.

 To keep them off Moreton Island, ensure you check your camping and fishing gear before travelling so you don’t bring any hidden and unwanted guests to the island.
-You can also help us keep them off Moreton Island by reporting cane toad sightings on the island to the rangers.
+You can also help us keep them off Moreton Island by reporting cane toad sightings on the island to a Park Ranger.

-Watch a video of a cane toad detection dog sniffing out these poisonous pest toads on Moreton Island.
+Watch a video of a cane toad detection dog sniffing out cane toads on Moreton Island.

 Download the documents

-View Council's document about Moreton Island find some tips about cane toads.
+View Council's document about Moreton Island to find some tips about cane toads.

 - Keep cane toads off Moreton Island fact sheet (Word - 252kb).

-To find out more about cane toads, visit the Queensland Government's Department of Agriculture and Fisheries website.
+To find out more about cane toads, visit the Queensland Government's website.

 You can also find and report sightings of cane toads.